travis-ci/docs-travis-ci-com/user/notifications.md

 * `never`: never send a notification.
 * `change`: send a notification when the build status changes.

-For example, to always send slack notifications on sucessful builds:
+For example, to always send slack notifications on successful builds:

 	notifications:
 	  slack: